AdobeDocs/campaign.en/help/automation/campaign-opt/apply-rules.md

 Arbitrations are re-executed automatically every night via the database cleansing workflow.
 However, values can be saved beyond this period.

-Indeed, some calculations use values which do not change on a daily basis.
+Indeed, some calculations use values which do not change daily.
 It would therefore be irrelevant to re-calculate data every day and overload the database for nothing.
 For example, if a process enriches the marketing database with customer propensity scores and purchase information on a weekly basis, the data based on these values doesn't need to be re-calculated every day.

 To do this, the **[!UICONTROL Frequency]** field of the **[!UICONTROL General]** tab lets you define a maximum period during which targeting is saved.
 By default, the value **0** indicates that calculation remain valid until the next execution of daily re-arbitration.